 - Obica Mozzarella Bar – authentic Italian

-- Manna Porto – vegan, vegetarian, outstanding healthy food made with love and honest ingredients, owned by a husband and wife who quit the 9 – 5 corporate life to open their passion project – this restaurant
+- Manna Porto – vegan, vegetarian, outstanding healthy food made with love and honest ingredients, owned by a husband and wife who quit the 9 – 5 corporate life to open their passion project, and you can taste the love!

 - Swallow Decadent Brunch – breakfast & brunch, owned by a Canadian / Portuguese man and his Moroccan wife